OpenCourseAPI/fhda-class-datamine/README.md

 # MyPortal Data Mine

 Contained in this repo is a list of JSON served in the [OwlAPI](https://github.com/OpenCourseAPI/OwlAPI) format.
 It can be accessed with [TinyDB](https://tinydb.readthedocs.io/en/latest/getting-started.html#basic-usage) using the documentation provided here.
+Download the latest release [here](https://github.com/OpenCourseAPI/MyPortalDataMine/releases/latest).

 **Note**: This data in is a state of flux.
 Production code should not be considered stable using this dataset.
 As we move to a move stable version of the data, we will update this repo.